cetorchia/climate-map/README.md

 ## Transforming to bulk JSON files

-These files individually contain data for all coordinates, and as such the files can be very large and inefficient for the web application to load.
+**Deprecated**.
+These files would individually contain data for all coordinates, and as such the files can be very large and inefficient for the web application to load.

 ```
 # Generate temperature datasets